 Winter Fishing on the Skykomish River

 The Skykomish River is one of the best places to catch a Winter Steelhead near the Seattle metro area.
+Regardless of your favorite Winter Steelhead fishing techniques, the river is accomodating!
 This is exclusively a hatchery Steelhead fishery.
 There are wild Steelhead that return to the river, but at this point it closes before they show up in force to protect their recovery.
 The two hatcheries on the river are the Wallace River hatchery which plants a small number of smolt and the main Reiter Ponds Hatchery.

 Best Fishing Spots on the Skykomish River

 The Skykomish River is one of the most popular areas near Seattle, Washington to fish for Salmon, Steelhead and Trout.
 There are a number of public boat launches and bank access points.
 Here are a few of the most well known fish catching spots.

 Tualco is a public access area just downstream from the town of Monroe.
 There is a primitive launch here but is rarely used but the drift boat and raft crowds.
 During low water periods, anglers will use this access point to hike up to the opposite bank of the Reformatory Hole.

 The reformatory hole is located off Monroe’s Main Street at 177th Street SE.
 The road hugs the river bank and a steep rip-rack rock bank gives access to a slow deep pool popular with fishermen during the Coho, Pink and Chinook salmon fishing seasons.

 Highway 203 travels south of downtown Monroe and in town is named Lewis Street.
 The Lewis Street Bridge over the Skykomish River is one of the most famous fishing spots on the Skykomish River.
 Bank access is available on both the north and south banks of the river.
 This is a great bank fishing spot and also it the location of the busiest boat launch on the Skykomish.